ez2313/CBMF4761-BWT-Final-Project/README.md

 # aligner.py
 The aligner tool runs from the command line in python and takes 2 arguments: the first argument is the read dataset and the second is the reference dataset (where the files are in the same directory as aligner.py).
 There is an optional 3rd argument to specify the output location (the default is output.txt). <br>

-An example of usage is: $python aligner.txt reads.txt reference.txt
+An example of usage is: $python aligner.py reads.txt reference.txt

 # final report.pdf
 The final report is a paper in the style of an Oxford University press Bioinformatics applications note.
 The report provides further information on the project and testing of the aligner tool.